 Now, I realize this might sound like a pretty basic strategy.
 But that’s not a bad thing.

-In fact, I’ve been following this rule for a few weeks now, and I can’t tell you how much of a difference it has made in my life.
-And all in short 60 second intervals!
+In fact, I’ve been following this rule for a few years now, and I can’t tell you how much of a difference it has made in my life.
+And all in short 60-second intervals!

-Have I peaked your interest?
+Have I piqued your interest?
 Are you looking for a few suggestions to get you started?
 No problem!
-Here are a list of 10 things you can easily do in one minute or less.
+Here is a list of 10 things you can easily do in one minute or less.